Chapter Eight: Weaponry

 Stealth Specialty: Cost:+2CP; adds 1/3 cover; allows Invisibility

 A Scout's abilities in avoiding danger extend not only to environmental Hazards, but to active enemies as well.
 Through camouflage, misdirection, social anxiety, and the obsessive-compulsive drive to minimize his own presence in any situation, a Scout's Stealth gives him one more point of cover than logic would suggest.
-In a completely exposed position, a Scout has an effective 1/3 cover (-1 Attack Penalty for anyone targeting him).
+Even in a completely exposed position, a Scout has an effective 1/3 cover (-1 Attack Penalty for anyone targeting him).
 In 1/3 cover, Stealth makes it 2/3 (-2 to be attacked), and in 2/3 cover the Scout is effectively completely invisible (-5 to enemy attacks, if they even know he's there at all).

 If a Scout is invisible to all enemies at the beginning of his turn (that is, he has at least 2/3 cover from any enemy unit on the field capable of spotting him), he can use his Action to make his Stealth complete and be considered Hidden.
 The Hidden Scout is removed from the field, and a Last Known Location Marker (often a flag or red brick "X") is added in his place.
 His player places a single pip next to the Marker (a 1x1 brick, normally), used as the first in a pile of counters to keep track of how many turns the Scout has remained Hidden.
 At the beginning of each of the Scout's subsequent turns, he may use his Action to remain Hidden, and his player will add an additional turn counter next to the Marker each time.